DataBiosphere/toil/docs/running/cloud/kubernetes.rst

    $ kubectl get jobs | grep demo-user | cut -f1 -d' ' | xargs -n10 kubectl delete job

 This will delete all jobs with ``demo-user``'s username in their names, in batches of 10.
-You can also use the UUID that Toil assigns to a particular workflow invocation in the filter, to clean up only the jobs pretaining to that workflow invocation.
+You can also use the UUID that Toil assigns to a particular workflow invocation in the filter, to clean up only the jobs pertaining to that workflow invocation.

 Option 2: Running the Leader Outside Kubernetes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~